All Episodes

 like state so many times a day without even thinking

-about it, when we're fully absorbed in what we're doing,
+about it, when we're fully absorbed in what we're doing.

-and you know, whether again like I was saying before,
+And you know, whether again like I was saying before,

-whether we're reading a book or needle pointing or needle
+A book or needle pointing or needle.

-pointing exactly, you're in the zone.
+Pointing exactly, you're in the zone.
 And I remember thinking,

 you know, gosh, this is such a focused state of

-attention where we're fully absorbed.
-You know, imagine we can
+attention where we're fully absorbed, you know, imagine we can

 train ourselves to do this, and you know, in moments